 The study of genotypic ratios dates back to the work of Gregor Mendel in the 1850s.
-Mendel, the father of genetics, performed a comprehensive set of experiments crossing pea plants that had various different characteristics.
+Mendel, known as the father of genetics, performed a comprehensive set of experiments crossing pea plants that had various different characteristics.
 He was able to explain his results by assigning two “factors” to each individual plant’s trait.
 Today, we call this pair of factors alleles, consisting of two copies of the same gene -- one copy from each parent.

 Mendel identified traits that dominate other traits.
 For example, smooth peas demonstrate a dominant trait, while wrinkled peas display a recessive trait.
 In Mendel’s work, if an individual plant has at least one smooth-pea factor, it will have smooth peas.
 It must have two wrinkled-pea factors to have wrinkled peas.

 Mendel numbered his generations of pea plants.
 The original parents from generation F0 created F1 offspring.
 Self-fertilization of F1 individuals produced the F2 generation.
 Mendel was careful to first breed several generations of pea plants to ensure that the F0 generation was purebred -- that is, had two of the same factors.

 A Generation of Hybrids

 All of the F1 peas were smooth.
 Mendel understood that each F1 individual had one S factor and one s factor -- in modern parlance, each F1 individual was heterozygous for pea shape.
-The genotype ratio of generation F1 was 100 percent Ss hybrid.
-By self-fertilizing F1 individuals, Mendel was creating the Ss X Ss cross.
-The resulting F2 genotype ratios were 25 percent SS, 50 percent Ss and 25 percent ss.
-Because of dominance, the phenotype, or visible trait, ratios were 75 percent smooth and 25 percent wrinkled.
-Mendel got similar results with other pea plant traits, such as flower color and pea color.
+The genotype ratio of generation F1 was 100 percent Ss hybrid, which yielded 100 percent smooth peas since that factor is considered dominant.

 Alleles can have relationships beyond the classic Mendelian dominant-recessive one.
 In codominance, both alleles are equally expressed.
 For example, crossing a codominant red-flowered plant with a white-flowered one produces offspring having red and white spotted flowers.
 In a red vs. white cross of a plant with incomplete dominance, the resulting offspring will be pink.